Extending the Vision: Australian Government engagement with the UN Decade of Education for Sustainable Development 2005-2014

 There is much work being done through partnerships between the community, state and national agencies.
 However, these activities need to be supported by effective community education processes if the benefits of these programs are to last into the future.

-How can the UN Decade of ESD help us to achieve our aims?
+UN Decade of ESD help us to achieve our aims?

 The UN General Assembly has an already crowded agenda.
 As well as a Decade of Education for Sustainable Development the years 2005-2014 are also the International Decade of Action 'Water for Life'.
 We need to be particularly careful to ensure our engagement with the DESD is meaningful to ensure the scepticism that sometimes surrounds International Decades, Years and Days is not justified in this case.